-The memories can be arranged into a pre-set list, known as a stack.
-This can be useful for setting up an easy-to-access shortlist of specific memories for use during a show.
-Stacks can be saved to the hard disk or removable media as sessions.
-To add a memory to the stack, ensure it is in the Selected Memory position, and press INSERT INTO STACK.
+Memories can be arranged into a pre-set list, known as a stack.
+This is useful for setting up an easy-to-access shortlist of specific memories for use during a show.
+Stacks can be saved to the hard disk or removable media on the MEM-SETUP screen.